astrapi69/mystic-crypt-ui/README.md

 # Create the izpack installer

-For create the installer with izpack you have to execute the izpack task in the build.gradle file.
+For create the installer with izpack you have to execute first the build and then izpack task in the build.gradle file.
 For intellij users i have created a run configuration for it.
 After the execution the installer is created in the path
 ```/build/distributions/mystic-crypt-ui-current-version-installer.jar```
 For detailed information see the izpack task in the build.gradle file or go direct to the